What Causes Cysts in Dogs: Understanding Canine Cyst Formation

 Follicular cysts occur when hair follicles become blocked, accumulating fluid or debris.
 They often appear as small, pimple-like bumps on the skin and can be itchy or painful.

 Epidermoid cysts develop from the skin's outer layer and contain a thick, cheese-like substance.
-These cysts are usually slow-growing and may not cause symptoms unless infected.
+These cysts are typically slow-growing and may not cause symptoms unless they become infected.

 Apocrine gland cysts in the sweat glands can sometimes produce a foul-smelling discharge.
 They may appear as soft, fluctuating masses under the skin.